APIs & Integration Strategy

 Level 7: APIs as Business

-As the name suggest, in this level the company business is totally based and is fully dependent of APIs.
+As the name suggests, at this level, the company business is based and is wholly dependent on APIs.

 • Strong API Strategy

-• Full governance of external and internal APIs (including between services and microservices)
+• Full adaptive governance of external and internal APIs (including between services and microservices)

 • Usage of full capabilities of API Platforms (as described on level 6)

-• Multiples managed communication protocols such as RESTful, GraphQL, WebSockets, gRPC, etc.
+• Multiple managed communication protocols include RESTful, GraphQL, WebSockets, gRPC, etc.

 The Maturity Roadmap

-Once you have assessed your company and realized which level is and which level your company desire to be.
-You can create a roadmap for the evolution, of course the details of this plan depends of various factors such as business drivers, technical constraints and future perspectives.
+Once you have assessed your company and realized which level your company desires to be, you can create a roadmap for the evolution.

-However, when you are creating your plan, we recommend you consider some tips, for example:
+However, when you are creating your digital channel plan, we recommend you consider some tips, for example:

-• First of all, move from level 4 to level 5 instead from level 4 to level 7, baby steps!
+• First, move from level 4 to level 5 instead of level 4 to level 7.
+Baby steps!

-• Choose a MVP project to test some points, start small, test, learn and apply recommendations
+• Choose an MVP project to test some points, start small, test, learn, and apply recommendations.

 • Start with internal and controlled APIs